In ankylosing spondylitis (AS) several parts of the lower spine become inflamed, including the bones in the spine (vertebrae) and spinal joints.

 Can ankylosing spondylitis be inherited?

-AS can run in families, and the HLA-B27 gene can be inherited from another family member.
+AS can run in families, and the HLA-B27 gene variant can be inherited from another family member.

-If you have AS and tests show you carry the HLA-B27 gene then there is a 1 in 2 chance that you could pass on the gene to any children you have.
-It is estimated that between 5 to 20% of children with this gene will then go on to develop AS.
+If you have AS and tests show you carry the HLA-B27 gene variant then there is a 1 in 2 chance that you could pass on the gene variant to any children you have.
+It is estimated that between 5 and 10% of children with this gene variant will then go on to develop AS.